lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 }
 ```

-The following deposit-related members will be removed from Lido:
+With this transition, the following deposit-related members are no longer needed and are proposed to be removed from Lido:

 - `unsafeChangeDepositedValidators(uint256 _newDepositedValidators)` and the associated `UNSAFE_CHANGE_DEPOSITED_VALIDATORS_ROLE` — no longer required due to the transition to balance-based deposit tracking